Members Beware: Fraudulent Crane Inspection Services Reported

 Federal and Provincial Investments Will Provide Plenty of Work for Local 793 Members Well into the Future

 Both the federal and provincial budgets released in late March commit billions of dollars to rebuilding Canada’s key infrastructure and transitioning to a clean economy.
 Taken together, the investments will provide plenty of work for Local 793 members well into the future.
-Among the commitments made by the federal Liberal government is the attaching of […]
+Among the commitments made by the federal Liberal government is the attaching of labour conditions to the $83 billion in clean investment tax credits it is providing up to 2035.
+This means that companies will need to pay wages that are at or above the prevailing Union rate […]

 Both the federal and provincial budgets released in late March commit billions of dollars to rebuilding Canada’s key infrastructure and transitioning to a clean economy.
 Taken together, the investments will provide plenty of work for Local 793 members well into the future.